aupsychology/aupsychology.github.io/stats2workbook/06-FreeAssignment2_ggplot.md

 &nbsp;

+&nbsp;

-Now we are going to do a scatterplot, looking at the correlation between aggressiveness ratings by older raters and aggressiveness ratings by younger raters.
+Now we are going to create a scatterplot, looking at the correlation between aggressiveness ratings by older raters and aggressiveness ratings by younger raters.
 We want to see whether the correlation is stronger for older faces or is it stronger for younger faces.
 That is, do older and younger adults agree more when rating how aggressive older faces are or do they agree more when rating how aggressive younger faces are?

-**Step 6** Create a scatterplot looking at the relationship between ag.old and ag.young for older faces.
+**Step 7** Create a scatterplot looking at the relationship between ag.old and ag.young for older faces.
 When making your scatterplot, make sure that you have the following features:

-*your plot title should say "Older Faces" so that we know that this plot is for older faces only *your x axis label and y axis label should say "Older Adult Raters" and "Younger Adult Raters" on the correct axis, depending on which one you plot on the x axis and which one you plot on the y axis.
+* Your plot title should say "Older Faces" so that we know that this plot is for older faces only
+* Your x axis label and y axis label should say "Older Adult Raters" and "Younger Adult Raters" on the correct axis, depending on which one you plot on the x axis and which one you plot on the y axis.

 You can change the other elements such as the type of points and colors to anything you want.
 Your plot should look like the plot below:

 <img src="06-FreeAssignment2_ggplot_files/figure-html/unnamed-chunk-4-1.png" width="672" />

-**Step 7** Create the same plot you did in Step 6 only instead using younger faces.
+**Step 8** Create the same plot you did in Step 6 only instead using younger faces.
 Make sure you change the title, but everything else can be the same.

-Question 3: Compare the plot for older faces and younger faces.
+5. Compare the plot for older faces and younger faces.
 Does it look like the correlation is stronger for older faces or younger faces?
 Does it look like it is the same?

 &nbsp;